johnkoerner/johnkoerner.github.io/_posts/2017-01-03-zero-to-CI-in-under-thirty-minutes-or-its-free.md

 >
 >*Q:But John, why did you ignore webhooks?*
 >
 >A: While setting up webhooks is very straightforward, securing a Jenkins installation to be accessible via the internet is another thing altogether.
 I decided that using polling was a better approach than teaching people to setup an insecure Jenkins installation and having them get hacked.
+I'll probably have a few more posts where I cover setting up webhooks for your Jenkins jobs.